SYalouz/QuantNBody/README.md

 - Visualizing the structure of any wavefunction in a given many-body basis (for fermionic and bosonic systems)
 - Building 1-body, 2-body (...) reduced density matrices (for fermionic and bosonic systems)
 - Building Spin operators $S^2$, $S_z$, $S_+$  expressed in a many-body basis (for fermionic system)
-- Building model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbar ( parameters given by the user )
+- Building model Hamiltonians e.g. Bose-Hubbard, Fermi-Hubbard ( parameters given by the user )
 - Building molecular *ab initio* Hamiltonians (needs psi4 to provide the electronic integrals)
 - ...